curl/everything-curl/sourcecode-layout.md

 - `MAIL-ETIQUETTE`: this is how to communicate on our mailing lists
 - `MANUAL`: a tutorial-like guide on how to use curl
 - `mk-ca-bundle.1`: the mk-ca-bundle tool man page, in nroff format
-- `README.cmake`: cmake-specific details
+- `README.cmake`: CMake-specific details
 - `README.netware`: netware-specific details
 - `README.win32`: win32-specific details
 - `RELEASE-PROCEDURE`: how to do a curl and libcurl release
 - `RESOURCES`: further resources for further reading on what, why and how curl does things
 - `ROADMAP.md`: what we want to work on in the future
-- `SECURITY`: how we work on security
+- `SECURITY`: how we work on security vulnerabilities
 - `SSLCERTS`: TLS certificate handling documented
 - `SSL-PROBLEMS`: common SSL problems and their causes
 - `THANKS`: thanks to this extensive list of friendly people, curl exists today!